-Maharashtra MSBSHSE HSC 12th results 2018: How to check via online, SMS
+Maharashtra HSC Results 2018: Check MSBSHSE 12th result online, via SMS

-MSBSHSE HSC 12th results 2018: The Maharashtra State Board of Secondary and Higher Secondary Education (MSBSHSE) will declare the results of Class 12 examination today.
-The Maharashtra Board will declare the results of HSC examination at 1 pm.
+MSBSHSE HSC 12th results 2018: The Maharashtra State Board of Secondary and Higher Secondary Education (MSBSHSE) has declared the results of Class 12 examination today.
+The Maharashtra Board has declared the results of HSC examination at 1 pm.
 This year, over 14 lakh students had appeared for their Higher Secondary examination that was conducted from February 21 to March 20.
+The total pass percentage of the state was recorded at 88.41 per cent, which is 1.09 per cent lesser than compared to last year’s pass percentage.
+Girls once again outshined boys as 92.36 per cent girls who appeared for exams passed compared to 85.23 per cent boys.

-Once declared, the students can check the results through the websites, mahresults.nic.in, maharashtraeducation.com and results.mkcl.org.
+Students can check the results through the websites, mahresults.nic.in, maharashtraeducation.com and results.mkcl.org.
 The results will also be available at examresults.net.
 The students can also check the results via SMS.
 The candidates who are using mobile operators like Idea, Vodafone, Reliance, Tata, BSNL can send their seat number to 57766, 58888111.

 Maharashtra HSC 12th results 2018: How to check online